lilys-unicorns/lilys-unicorns.github.io/README.md

 - Trees are drawn with brown trunks and green foliage
 - Use trees to create forest-like environments and additional platforms

+#### Automatic Level Detection
+- The game automatically detects all level files in the `levels/` directory
+- No need to manually update level counts in the code
+- Simply add new `levelX.yml` files and they'll be immediately available
+- Level numbering can be non-sequential (e.g., level1.yml, level3.yml, level7.yml)

 ### Adding New Levels

 1. Create a new YAML file in the `levels/` directory (e.g., `levels/level4.yml`)
 2. Follow the format above
-3. Update the `max_levels` variable in `main.py` to include your new level count
-4. Add any background images to the `assets/backgrounds/` directory
+3. Add any background images to the `assets/backgrounds/` directory
-5. Run the game and your new level will be available!
+4. Run the game - new levels are automatically detected and available!

 ## File Structure